FAU-glacier-systems/FROST/README.md

 FROST is a data assimilation framework tailored for glacier modeling.
-It couples the [IGM](https://github.com/instructed-glacier-model/igm) 3D glacier
-model
-with an Ensemble Kalman Filter (EnKF) to calibrate glacier-specific surface mass balance (SMB) parameters using remote sensing observations.
+It couples the 3D glacier model [IGM](https://github.com/instructed-glacier-model/igm) with an Ensemble Kalman Filter to calibrate glacier-specific surface mass balance parameters using remote sensing observations.
 The method is derivative-free, and scalable.
 It also provides uncertainty estimates alongside calibrated results.

 ---